Zapata in Zapata County, Texas — The American South (West South Central)

 In 1770 residents of Revilla, Mexico, established a village (4.5 mi.
 W) on land granted by Jose de Escandon.
 The same year the Spanish built a fort nearby.
 In 1842 the men on the ill-fated expedition to Mier occupied the village while they foraged for supplies.
 First named "Habitacion," the town grew to be second largest on the Rio Grande.
 It was named for friendly Indians living in "carrizo" (cane) huts.
 In 1858, after Zapata County was created, the name changed to "Bellville" and then back to "Carrizo."
 In 1898 "Zapata" was chosen for Col. Antonio Zapata, a rancher executed for his part in the 1839 fight to found the Republic of the Rio Grande.

 Henry Redmond, a well-known area rancher, was the first county judge.
 Another county judge was Jose Antonio George Navarro, son of Jose Antonio Navarro, one of the two native-born signers of the Texas Declaration of Independence.

 Location.
 26° 54.086′ N, 99° 15.995′ W. Marker is in Zapata, Texas, in Zapata County.
 Marker is on U.S. 83 north of 6th Avenue, on the right when traveling north.
+Marker is located on the Zapata County Courthouse Plaza.
 Touch for map.
-Marker is located on the Zapata County Courthouse Plaza.
 Marker is at or near this postal address: 600 Hidalgo Boulevard, Zapata TX 78076, United States of America.
+Touch for directions.